 - Before you start this antibiotic, read the manufacturer's printed information leaflet from inside the pack.
 The leaflet will give you more information about flucloxacillin and a full list of side-effects which you may experience from taking it.

-- Take flucloxacillin exactly as your doctor tells you to.
-It is taken four times daily.
-Your doctor or pharmacist will tell you how many capsules (or how much liquid medicine) to take for each dose, and this information will be printed on the label of the pack to remind you.
+- Take your dose of flucloxacillin exactly as your doctor tells you to.
+It is taken four times a day Your doctor or pharmacist will tell you how many capsules (or how much liquid medicine) to take for each dose, and this information will be printed on the label of the pack to remind you.
 If you have been given liquid medicine for a child, read the directions carefully to make sure you measure out the correct amount of medicine.

-- You should take flucloxacillin 'on an empty stomach', which means you should take it about an hour before a meal, or wait until two hours afterwards.
+- You should take flucloxacillin 'on an empty stomach', which means you should take it about an hour before a meal, for example midday before lunch or in the morning before breakfast, or wait until two hours afterwards.
 This is because your body absorbs less flucloxacillin after a meal, which means the medicine is less effective.
 Space the doses out evenly during the day.

 - Swallow the capsules whole - do not chew or open them.
 Some people find it helps to swallow the capsules with a drink of water.